The Protein Puzzle—Why It Still Matters in 2026

 3. When is the best time to consume protein?

-Total daily intake matters most, but timing helps specific goals.
-Whey within 30 minutes post-workout maximizes recovery, while casein before bed supports overnight repair.
+Total daily protein intake matters most, but strategic timing can support specific goals – such as consuming 20-30g protein within 1-2 hours post-workout supports recovery, while casein before bed supports overnight repair.
 A protein-rich breakfast reduces cravings.

 4. Can I build muscle on a vegetarian or vegan diet?